Preimplantation genetic diagnosis: History

 In 1968, Robert Edwards and Richard Gardner reported the successful identification of the sex of rabbit blastocysts.
 It was not until the 1980s that human IVF was fully developed, which coincided with the breakthrough of the highly sensitive polymerase chain reaction (PCR) technology.
-Handyside, Kontogianni and Winston's first successful tests happened in October 1989, with the first births in 1990 though the preliminary experiments had been published some years earlier.
+Handyside, Kontogianni, and Winston's first successful preimplantation diagnostic tests took place in October 1989, with the first births in 1990, though the preliminary experiments had been published some years earlier.
 In these first cases, PCR was used for sex determination of patients carrying X-linked diseases.
-A report in 2001 on worldwide use of PGD since 1990 reported that embryo or polar body biopsy had occurred in more than 3000 clinical cycles, with a 24% pregnancy rate, which was comparable with assisted reproductive practices which do not involve biopsy.
+A 2001 report on worldwide use of PGD since 1990 noted that embryo or polar body biopsies had occurred in more than 3000 clinical cycles, with a 24% pregnancy rate — comparable to assisted reproductive practices not involving biopsy.

 First clinical cases

 Elena Kontogianni was studying for her PhD at the Hammersmith Hospital, on single-cell PCR for sexing, which she did by amplifying a repeated region of the Y chromosome.
 It was this approach that she used for the world's first PGD cases.

 Female embryos were selectively transferred in five couples at risk of X-linked disease, resulting in two twins and one singleton pregnancy.
 Because the Y chromosome region Kontogianni was amplifying contained many repeats, it was more efficient than trying to amplify a unique region.
 A band on the PCR gel indicated that the embryo was male and the absence of a band indicated that the embryo was female.
 However, amplification failure or an anucleate blastomere also resulted in absence of a band on the PCR gel.
 To reduce the risk of misdiagnosis, Kontogianni went on to co-amplify sequences on the X and Y (Kontogianni et al., 1991).
 At that time nothing was known about allele dropout, cumulus cell contamination, or amplification failure from single cells.
 During the 1980s, human IVF embryos were exclusively transferred on day two of development as the culture medium used was incapable of reliably growing embryos past this stage.
 Since the biopsy was to be performed on day three, the first diagnoses were all performed in one day, with transfer of the embryos late on day three.
 A comparison of day two and day three transfers indicated that this would not adversely affect pregnancy rates.
 The worry of embryos arresting was so high that some transfers took place in the early hours of day four so that the embryos were removed from culture as soon as possible.
 There were many evenings at the Hammersmith when a transfer was performed at 1 a.m. on day four and researchers returned to the laboratory at 7 a.m. to start the next case.
 Winston helped deliver most of the first PGD babies.

 PGD became increasingly popular during the 1990s when it was used to determine a handful of severe genetic disorders, such as sickle-cell anemia, Tay–Sachs disease, Duchenne's muscular dystrophy, and beta-thalassemia.